-A specialist derivative of the general Level 3 Diploma programme for those students wishing to focus on sweets and cakes.
+A specialist derivative of the general Level 3 Diploma programme for those students wishing to focus on pastry.

 This qualification covers all the essential patisserie and confectionery skills and is designed to the skills for a successful career as a pastry chefs well as improving your overall culinary ability.